Ugh, the dreaded plateau!

 - Track your body fat percentage.
 A simple caliper is enough to show trends.
 Remember Saint?
 His weight went UP but his body fat percentage dropped.
 Had he only been tracking the scale, he might have panicked during his ‘dip.’
 Fortunately, he was tracking more metrics and used that momentum to catapult himself to victory.

 The goal is to consistently to prove to ourselves that we are moving one step closer towards our goal.
+This is easier said than done, I know.
+And I know strength training can be challenging enough without also having to factor in plateaus and all of this other stuff!

 More plateau tips and tricks